 Beirut International Airport

 The airport is situated five miles (8km) south of the city.

 Getting to the city

 GMT +2 (GMT +3 from the last Sunday in March to the last Sunday in October).

-Organising taxis through reputable companies online or through hotels prior to arrival is the easiest way to get a taxi.
-Otherwise, taxis are available outside the arrivals hall and be sure to agree on a price before getting into the taxi - the fare shouldn't be more than LBP 30,000 to 40,000 (USD 20 to 25) for a trip into downtown Beirut.
-A helpful tip: catching a taxi from outside the departures section of the airport can be significantly cheaper or, alternatively, Uber is an increasingly afforable and reliable option.
+Organising taxis through reputable companies online or through hotels prior to arrival is the easiest way to get a reliable taxi.
+Otherwise, taxis are usually available outside the arrivals hall; be sure to agree on a price before getting into the taxi as the fare shouldn't be more than LBP 30,000 to LBP 40,000 ($20 to $25) for a trip into downtown Beirut.
+Uber is an increasingly afforable and reliable option.